How do You Make Mornings Easier With Kids?

 First and foremost, A HUGE part of stress-free mornings is preparing ahead of time.
 It’s best to be responsible for as LITTLE as possible when those little munchkins get up.
 So, here are some easy prep-ahead tasks that can make your morning routine a snap:

-- Set breakfast out for kids (or I make overnight oats for three days and have them ready in the fridge)
+- Set breakfast out for kids (or make oats/eggs for three days and have them ready in the fridge)

 - Make lunches the night before or have easy freezer sandwiches they can throw in their boxes